Cups and Gates I: Cohomology invariants and logical quantum operations: Conditions for the Cup Product Structure on Non-Topological Codes

 \subsubsection{Product of $\Lambda \geq 3$ group algebra codes}

 For a classical group algebra code to satisfy the integrated Leibniz rule for $\Lambda \geq 3$, one could search for a code with a pre-orientation that satisfies \Cref{eq:lambda3}.
-For now, we conjecture that such classical codes exist\footnote{This will be explored in v2 of this paper.}, and show the expression for the cup product on a balanced product of them.
+For now, we conjecture that such classical codes exist, and show the expression for the cup product on a balanced product of them.

 For $\Lambda=3$, the balanced product $C(\ftwo[G],\underline{c})$ yields the complex

 {\left(\begin{smallmatrix}c^{(h)} & c^{(v)} & c^{(d)}\end{smallmatrix}\right)} {\left(\begin{smallmatrix}c^{(d)} & 0 & c^{(v)} \\ 0 & c^{(d)} & c^{(h)} \\ c^{(h)} & c^{(v)} & 0\end{smallmatrix}\right)} {\left(\begin{smallmatrix}c^{(v)} \\ c^{(h)} \\ c^{(d)}\end{smallmatrix}\right)}